 - Check out free peer tutoring available in the Writing Center.

-- Visit the Rockford University Learning Center in Starr Science, which provides yet another approach to individualized instruction.
+- Visit the Center for Learning Strategies in Starr Science, which provides yet another approach to individualized instruction.

 Q. Are all the sections of a rhetoric course the same?

 A. Yes and no. Every rhetoric course has a core syllabus that explains the shared descriptions, policies, goals, requirements, or assignments that students taking any section of that course may expect.
 Uniformity is greater in RHET 101 and 102 than in RHET 351 courses.
 For example, RHET 101 and 102 use the same texts across their respective sections.

 While all the RHET 351 courses share core goals, types of assignment, and policy, they deliver this core through different content.
 The RHET 351 courses provide an interesting menu from which students may choose the topic in rhetoric that they will be investigating over the course of the term.
 The best way to learn about the focus of recent, current, and future RHET 351 course sections is to search the Self Service “Find Courses” screen for “RHET 351.”

 Q. How do I take a rhetoric course that includes community-based learning (CBL)?